 Rohit’s previous experience in retail sales and marketing provides him with a background that allows him to connect with his diverse clientele on many levels.
 This helps him determine the best fit for each individual, couple and family.
 Rohit enjoys creating long lasting relationships with his clients, and finds true satisfaction in the joy they experience when the search is over and he is able to hand them the keys to their new home.
 Rohit attributes his success to his persistence and constant need to better oneself.
 He is always coming up with new ways to make a home buyer or sellers life easier.
 He is fluent in Hindi, Sindhi and English.+ Read More

-Treasury Bond Yields at lowest level in 3 years - Bond yields dropped sharply on recession fears - The 10-year treasury bond closed the week yielding 1.55%, down from 1.74% last week.
-The 30-year treasury bond yield ended the week at 2.01%, down from 2.26% last week.
+U.S. treasury bond yields lower week – The 10-year treasury bond closed the week yielding 1.70%, down from 1.84% last week.
+The 30-year treasury bond yield ended the week at 2.14%, down from 2.29% last week.
 We watch treasury bond yields because mortgage rates often follow bond yields.

-Mortgage rates near record lows this week - The August 15, 2019 Freddie Mac Primary Mortgage Survey reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.60, unchanged from 3.60% last week.
-The 15-year fixed was 3.07%, almost unchanged from 3.05% last week.
-The 5-year ARM was 3.35%, unchanged from 3.36% last week.
-Rates dropped at the end of the week.
-The 30-year fixed was well under 3.5%!
-Next week’s survey rates should be lower.
+Mortgage rates - The Freddie Mac Primary Mortgage Survey released on January 23, 2020 reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.60%, down slightly from 3.65% last week.
+The 15-year fixed was 3.04%, almost unchanged from 3.06% last week.
+The 5-year ARM was 3.28%, down from 3.39% last week.

 Have a Great Weekend! ...
 See MoreSee Less

-Treasury Bond Yields at lowest level in 3 years - Bond yields dropped sharply this week.
-The 10-year treasury bond closed the week yielding 1.74%, down from 1.86% last week.
-The 30-year treasury bond yield ended the week at 2.26%, down from 2.39% last week.
+U.S. treasury bond yields - The 10-year treasury bond closed the week yielding 1.82%, almost unchanged from 1.84% last week.
+The 30-year treasury bond yield ended the week at 2.26%, down slightly from 2.29% last week.
 We watch treasury bond yields because mortgage rates often follow bond yields.

-Mortgage rates near record lows this week - The August 8, 2019 Freddie Mac Primary Mortgage Survey showed mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.60%, down from 3.75% last week.
-The 15-year fixed was 3.05%, down from 3.20% last week.
-The 5-year ARM was 3.36%, down from 3.46% last week.
+Mortgage rates slightly higher this week - The December 12, 2019 Freddie Mac Primary Mortgage Survey reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.73%, up slightly from 3.68% last week.
+The 15-year fixed was 3.19%, up slightly from 3.14% last week.
+The 5-year ARM was 3.36%, almost unchanged from 3.39% last week.